Tech Guide Networking

 pacman -Syu --noconfirm wireguard-tools ufw

-If you’re setting up Wireguard in a Proxmox LXC container (for either a server or client), follow these steps:
+If you’re setting up WireGuard in a Proxmox LXC container for either a server or a client, follow these steps:

 • Open the container configuration file: /etc/pve/lxc/123.conf (replace 123 with your container ID).